turanszkij/WickedEngine/Documentation/ScriptingAPI-Documentation.md

 - GetRadius() : float result

 ### Network
-Here are the network communication features.
+Handles the network communication features.
-- TODO

-#### Server
-A TCP host to which clients can connect and communicate with each other or the server.
-- TODO

-#### Client
-A TCP client which provides features to communicate with other clients over the internet or local area network connection.
-- TODO
+- [outer]network : Network

 ### Input Handling
 These provide functions to check the state of the input devices.